danielgospodinow/danielgospodinow.com/content/interests.md

 She also doesn't know exactly how to meow, so she just makes a cute toy-squeezing noise.

 I often terrorize her by doing stupid and funny things with her.
 But she doesn't mind, she loves it.

+Fun fact: If a cat has three or more colors, it's definitely a female cat.
+Shoutout to Anny, one of my former colleagues at Bosch.

 &nbsp;